LISTEN-moe/documentation/api/favorites.md

 * `Key: yourapikey`

 ### URL Parameters
-* `/:songId` The id of the song you'd like to unfavourite.
+* `/:songId` The id of the song you would like to unfavourite.

 ### On Success
 **HTTP Code:** 200